syncfusion-content/uwp-docs/uwp/Tile-View/Dealing-with-item-state.md

 ---
 layout: post
-title: Dealing with State in UWP Tile View control | Syncfusion®
+title: Dealing with State in UWP SfTileView | Syncfusion®
-description: Learn here all about Dealing with State support in Syncfusion® UWP Tile View (SfTileView) control and more.
+description: Learn how to deal with the State of tile view items in the Syncfusion® UWP SfTileView control using the State property.
 platform: uwp
 control: SfTileView
 documentation: ug
 ---

-# Dealing with State in UWP Tile View (SfTileView)
+# Dealing with State in UWP SfTileView

 ## Setting item state